AdvanceYourIT/SHADOW/README.md

 ---

-## Security Notice

-- Your GitHub token is stored locally and is only used by SHADOW for GitHub API access in your browser session.
-- Use private repositories for all sensitive automation code and configuration.
-- Rotate or revoke unused tokens regularly.

----

 ## Support

 For questions, feedback, or feature requests, please open an issue in this repository or contact the maintainer.

----

-## Release Notes

-Release notes for SHADOW can be found [here](https://github.com/AdvanceYourIT/SHADOW/blob/main/Release%20Notes.md).

 ---